 - generate innovative trial designs to facilitate the registration of novel antibacterial agents;

-- design and validate tests to support the diagnosis of patients, identify the most appropriate treatments, and monitor the patient’s response.
+- design and validate tests to support the diagnosis of patients, identify the most appropriate treatments, and monitor the patient’s response

 One of the key outcomes of COMBACTE-NET is a high-quality European clinical trial and laboratory network in which new antibacterial drugs can be evaluated for the treatment and prevention of infections caused by multi-resistant bacteria.
-Over 650 laboratories and over 850 clinical trial sites all over Europe are already interconnected.
+Over 760 laboratories and over 990 clinical trial sites all over Europe are already interconnected.
 These networks will enable the collection of data required for accurately identifying clinical needs and coming up with ideas for developing effective new antibacterial treatment options.
 An important aspect of the networks is that they will form the backbone for all clinical studies within the wider ND4BB program.

-- CLIN-Net is a network of clinics and hospitals offering access to fast numbers of patients and with the capability to perform high-quality clinical trials.
+A network of clinics and hospitals offering access to fast numbers of patients and with the capability to perform high-quality clinical trials.

-- LAB-Net is a network of microbiology laboratories delivering high-quality and standardized information on microbial strains and antibiotic resistance.
+A network of microbiology laboratories delivering high-quality and standardized information on microbial strains and antibiotic resistance.

-- STAT-Net is a network of academic and industry experts on clinical trial design working to optimize the design of Phase II and Phase III clinical trials.
+A network of academic and industry experts on clinical trial design working to optimize the design of Phase II and Phase III clinical trials.

 - Da Volterra’s DAV132 is a promising new therapeutic agent for the prevention of serious Clostridium difficile infections.
 In the ANTICIPATE study, it is tested for safety and pharmacokinetics.
 In essence, it adsorbs small molecules such as antibiotics, preventing bacteria present in the gut from harming the patient;